 We have used several blogs to discuss the content on your web page.
 Strong content is one of the best SEO tools your business can use to increase your website traffic and search engine visibility.
 We have already covered preparing to write content, building credibility, and writing actionable content.

-This blog is going to focus on structuring your websites content to get the most from the SEO tools your business is already using.
+This blog is going to focus on structuring your website content to get the most from the SEO tools your business is already using.

 Making The Content Appealing To Readers

-One thing you need to know before beginning your structure is that you want to structure your content in a way that it is going to be appealing to readers.
-Most readers never read through entire website content, they more along the lines of scan the content instead.
+One thing you need to know before beginning your structure is that you want to structure your content in a way that is going to be appealing to readers.
+Most readers never read through the entire website contents, they more along the lines of scan the content instead.